bwegt Thumbnail

 • To feel safe, relaxed, and well-informed during her travels.

-The User Journey Map helped us visualize all the different situations a user could encounter during their travels.
+The flow helped us visualize all the different situations a user could encounter during their travels.
 It allowed us to identify pain points and opportunities for improvement across the entire travel experience, guiding our design decisions.

 User Journey Image